MicrosoftDocs/azure-devops-docs/docs/project/search/functional-package-search.md

 - Proximity
 ## View and filter search results

-1. Widen your search across all feeds, or narrow it to specific views and package types.
-The Views filter only appears if a single feed is selected from Feeds filter.
+1. The Views filter only appears if a single feed is selected from Feeds filter.
    Use the filter to show the selector lists.

 	:::image type="content" source="media/shared/pkgsrch-results-filtericon.png" alt-text="Showing the filter lists":::